 Bug Out Location (BOL)

-Picking a location also means scouting out that location and making sure it will do what you need, as well as scouting out the route to get there.
-Details like water, game and building materials are important.
+Picking a location also means scouting out that location and making sure it will do what you need.
+You will also need to scout out the route to get there.
+Details like water, game, and building materials are important.
 You must have a source of food and you must have something you can use as a shelter.
 Fortunately, if you know where to look, nature provides these things.

 Bug Out Vehicle (BOV)

-Obviously, you’re going to need to have a way to get to that bug out location.
+Obviously, your prepping will include a way to get to that bug out location.
 For most people, this means their car or truck.
 Some go so far as to buy a four-wheel-drive truck or SUV, specifically for use as a BOV.
 There’s nothing wrong with that, but what’s more important is making sure the vehicle is ready for the bug out.
 The best vehicle, unprepared, won’t do everything you need it to.

-Once again, there isn’t a “one size fits all” answer to this question.
-While a 4 x 4 pickup might be an attractive option, in some parts of the country that would be like hanging a sign on the back of your car, saying “Prepper.”
-In other areas, that truck isn’t going to make it out of town, especially once the roads turn into a parking lot of overheated or out of gas vehicles.
+Once again, there isn’t a one-size-fits-all answer to this question.
+A 4 x 4 pickup might be an attractive option.
+However, in some parts of the country that would be like hanging a sign on the back of your car saying, “Prepper.”
+In other areas, that truck isn’t going to make it out of town.
+This is especially the case once the roads turn into a parking lot of overheated or out-of-gas vehicles.

 Bug Out Bag (BOB)

-When it comes time to bug out, there probably isn’t going to be time to stop and pack a suitcase.
-You’ll need to have everything ready, so that you can grab it and go.
+When it comes to prepping, you need to be prepared to bug out.
+There probably won’t be time to stop and pack a suitcase.
+You’ll need to have everything ready so you can grab it and go.
 That’s the purpose of a bug out bag.
-It’s a carefully thought out and packed backpack, with everything you need for survival.
-While it may not have your favorite shirt and jeans in it, it will have the means of creating shelter, clean water, stock some food and even have a first-aid kit to help you if you get injured.
+It’s a carefully thought out and pre-packed backpack, with everything you need for survival.
+While it may not have your favorite shirt and jeans in it, it will have the means of creating shelter, clean water, some food, and a first-aid kit.

 While a bug out bag may not be the only thing you take on a bug out, it will be the first thing.
 It will also be the last thing you will let go of, if you have to abandon your vehicle and go on foot.
 The contents of that bag are carefully selected to meet your needs.
 Anything else you bring is icing on the cake.